decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
 - messages (OPTIONAL), a vector of octet strings.
+If not supplied, it defaults to the empty array "()".

 Parameters: